Games & Quizzes

 /ˈkrəSHiNG/

 causing overwhelming disappointment or embarrassment.
-To break something into small pieces by pressing.
+To cause someone to feel humiliated.

 /ˈwelkəm/